Multiple giant eruptions and X-ray emission in the recoiling AGN/LBV candidate SDSS1133: Data analysis

+Table~\ref{tab:structural_decomposition_table} shows the mean structural parameters of Mrk~177 obtained by the {\tt GALFIT} modelling.
+We can see that the derived S\'{e}rsic parameters are consistent among the various survey datasets, except for the {\it Swift} UVM2 band (specifically the S\'{e}rsic index $n$); this deviation is probably because the single S\'{e}rsic component does not provide a good fitting to the patchy appearance of the galaxy in the shallow UV image.
+Since the accurate structural modelling is beyond the scope of this paper and it does not necessarily improve the PSF photometry of SDSS1133 in the UV band, we did not perform further fine-tuned refit.
+Actually, we confirmed that the UVM2 band PSF magnitude of SDSS1133 changes only by $0.15$~mag when fixing the S\'{e}rsic index to be $n=1$.

-\subsection{{\it Gaia} (2015-2021)}
+\subsection{{\it Gaia} (2015-2022)}

 The $Gaia$ mission \citep{gai16} has been observing SDSS1133 in $Gaia$'s $G$ band since 2015 January 18, including the period of the second flare event in 2019.
 The $Gaia$ $G$ band is a white-light filter covering entire optical wavelengths \citep{wei18}.
-We downloaded $Gaia$ light curve data of SDSS1133 \citep[recorded as Gaia19bwn;][]{pur19b} from the $Gaia$ Photometric Science Alerts Database webpage (accessed 2021 January 12), excluding `null' and `untrusted' data points \footnote{\href{http://gsaweb.ast.cam.ac.uk/alerts/tableinfo}{http://gsaweb.ast.cam.ac.uk/alerts/tableinfo}.}.
+We downloaded $Gaia$ light curve data of SDSS1133 \citep[recorded as Gaia19bwn;][]{pur19b} from the $Gaia$ Photometric Science Alerts Database webpage (accessed 2022 May 24), excluding `null' and `untrusted' data points \footnote{\href{http://gsaweb.ast.cam.ac.uk/alerts/tableinfo}{http://gsaweb.ast.cam.ac.uk/alerts/tableinfo}.}.
+In total 141 data points are available between 2015 January 18 and 2022 March 14 as of 2022 May.
 The $Gaia$ light curve is plotted in Figure~\ref{fig:ztf_lc}, but we should note that the $Gaia$ photometry is host-unsubtracted.